ShaMan123/react-native-reanimated-canvas/README.md

 # react-native-reanimated-canvas

-### A light-weight low-level responsive sketching component
+### A light-weight, low-level, responsive sketching component

 This repository was originally forked from `@terrylinla/react-native-sketch-canvas`, which is no longer active.
 The android code has been heavily refactored to boost performance.

 Some features have been added, some removed, making it more light weight and low-level, befitting `react-native-reanimated`.

+Due to these major changes a lot more can be done with this library, including integration with other libraries and component such as `react-native-svg`.

 **NOTICE:** `iOS` is not yet supported.